caiquebispoferreira/springdatajpa/README.md

 Hello everyone,

 Page does not load if used InheritanceType as JOINED table in Spring Data JPA.
-Here is a simple example on my github (http://localhost:8080/my-rest/listA) for the issue https://stackoverflow.com/questions/62826016/spring-data-jpa-page-does-not-work-when-the-entity-has-a-soft-delete-and-is-in
+Here is a simple example (http://localhost:8080/my-rest/listA) for the issue https://stackoverflow.com/questions/62826016/spring-data-jpa-page-does-not-work-when-the-entity-has-a-soft-delete-and-is-in

 Exception: